ollan/rpi-tellstick-homeautomation/README.md

 ## Requirements

-Freshly installed RPi with Rasobian Jessie Lite.
+Freshly installed RPi with Rasbian Jessie Lite.

 ## Clone this repository on RPI